Orillia Secondary School

 • Students may sign out 4 books at any one time.

-Lost Resources
+Lost or Damaged Resources

 Students will be responsible for the replacement of the resource, or payment for a new or similar resource, if one is no longer in print.